Different types of horse bedding

 Seen as an old fashioned bedding material, and is one of the cheapest beddings on the market.
 Straw can easily be brought from a local farmer, and produces a traditional, deep bed.
 There are many different types of straw to choose from, including wheat and barley.
 It is considered as the best bedding for foaling, as shavings can stick to the foal and can carry a risk of infection if small particles get within the foal or mare.

-A development on from straw are the chopped and treated straw products such as Bliss which is dust extracted.
+A development on from straw are the chopped and treated straw products which is dust extracted.
 It clumps together when wet making mucking out very easy and time effective.
 A version with citronella and eucalyptus to combat odors and aid respiration exists.

 Straw is one of the most commonly used bedding for horses, and has been since horses were first domesticated.
 It is readily available and affordable – although it is becoming less so.
 The bio-fuel industry provides an alternative market for straw, and rising fertiliser cost leads many farmers to plough the straw back into the soil to reduce the need for fertiliser.
 In addition, shorter-stalked grains have been developed, so that much less straw is produced.

 - The beds look traditional and aesthetically pleasing